 How to Setup Kafka CDC SQL Server Using Debezium?

-1. Enable CDC For The SQL Server Database
+Step 1.1: Enable CDC for the SQL Server Database

 USE TestDB